Screened Disorders

 Point-of-Service Screenings are tests done at the birthing facility before the baby goes home.
 These screenings are separate from the blood spot screening.

-Critical Congenital Heart Disease (CCHD) refers to a group of serious heart defects that are present from birth.
+Critical Congenital Heart Disease (CCHD) refers to a group of serious heart defects present from birth.
 CCHD prevents the heart from pumping blood effectively or reduces the amount of oxygen in the blood.
 As a result, organs and tissues throughout the body do not receive enough oxygen that can lead to organ damage and life-threatening complications.
+Surgery is usually the main treatment.
 Read more about CCHD.

-Newborn Hearing Screening checks how well a baby can hear because some babies are born who deaf or hard of hearing.
-Most birthing facilities provide the screening before newborns go home.
-If a baby is born at home or in a birthing center that does not participate in hearing screening, they will refer parents to a certified program to schedule the hearing screening.
+Newborn Hearing Screening checks how well a baby can hear because some babies are born deaf or hard of hearing.
+All birthing facilities should provide the screening or information to get the screening before newborns go home.
+If a baby is born at home the baby’s medical provider should refer parents to a certified program to schedule the hearing screening.
 Read more about newborn hearing screening.

-This information is not intended to replace the advice of a genetics medical professional.
+This information is not intended to replace the advice of a medical professional specializing in the care of affected newborns.
 Some information has been provided by STAR-G (Screening, Technology, and Research in Genetics) and GeneTests.